handroll/handroll/docs/index.rst

 handroll - A website generator for software artisans
 ====================================================

-handroll is a static website generator that uses Markdown as the source format.
+handroll is a static website generator that uses markup languages like Markdown, ReStructuredText, and Textile.

 handroll development is on `GitHub <https://github.com/mblayman/handroll>`_.